garrandall/popular-music-data/tracks/-god-must-have-spent--a-little-more-time-on-you--n-sync.md

 God must have spent...
 A little more time
 On you...
-(on you, on you, on you, you...on you, on you, on you, you..) oh...
+(on you, on you, on you, you... on you, on you, on you, you) oh...
-(on you, on you, on you, you...on you, on you, on you, you..) yeah...
+(on you, on you, on you, you... on you, on you, on you, you) yeah...

 Never thought that love could feel like this and you changed my world with just one kiss.
 How can it be that right here with me
 There's an angel?
-It's a miracle...
+It's a miracle

 Your love is like a river
 Peaceful and deep (peaceful and deep)